 To give you a taste of what you may experience on backcountry overnight camping trips, I will attempt to describe an overnight camp and also a multi-night camp; the scenarios described may or may not be typical, as every trip is unique in its’ landscape, trail terrain, picturesque qualities and the weather, wildlife and other factors are all part of the adventure.

 HODOO BASIN PACK TRIP

 Written by Fran Hellman, Yellowstone enthusiast who has taken multiple pack trips including two trips to the Hoodoos with Skyline Guest Ranch and Guide Service.

-Join us on a five day excursion to one of Yellowstone’s secret places; Hoodoo Basin- where goblin like spires and formations jut up out of the earth in grand arrays of sculptures created by thousands of years of erosion.
+Join us on a five or six day excursion to one of Yellowstone’s secret places; Hoodoo Basin- where goblin like spires and formations jut up out of the earth in grand arrays of sculptures created by thousands of years of erosion.

 Discovered by a small group of miners in 1870, you will see the Hoodoos and surrounding country much as they did in what are some of nature’s seemingly timeless creations.
 Be amongst the relatively few people to have ever visited one of Yellowstone’s greatest natural wonders!

 We will mount our horses at the Lamar trailhead and within minutes, leave all evidence of the modern world behind.
 We will follow the Lamar River through its wide open valley, a beautiful place that is frequented by buffalo, elk, antelope, and wolves.